Photo from the Canton News story and photo of "Coin Beach": S. Singer 2022.

 compiled by Steven Singer

 Here are some additional stories not included in my book More Shipwrecks of Florida, which I continually unearth while doing further research.
 Will be adding more stories as I come across them.
+As mentioned in my book, many of these are just that, "stories," though some are true or are based on some actual fact.

 Matecumbe Treasure - The 1733 Spanish treasure fleet is well known about, and most of the treasure was recovered by the Spanish soon after the fleet wrecked.
-It wasn't until Art McKee in 1949 started salvaging silver bars, etc. form a wreck off Plantation Key, that interest in the fleet began again.
+It wasn't until Art McKee in 1949 started salvaging silver bars, etc. from a wreck off Plantation Key that interest in the fleet began again.
 I always wondered if any other keys residents were finding treasure from the fleet prior to 1949 when I came upon a March 1928 article in the Canton Daily News that had a story about pirates of the Florida Keys, and mentions a treasure recovery on Matecumbe Key.

 A resident of Matecumbe, Bert Russel, was clearing away some brush around some coral rock to plant a lime grove, when he saw something gleaming in the sun.
 “In a little pocket in the rock he unearthed some thirty pieces of eight of ruddy gold, marked, after the fashion of the time, “Phillip V,-D. G. Hispan et Ind.
 Rex,” which might be translated from Spanish into English as “Philip V. King of Spain and the Indies, by the Grace of God,” and dated about 1730.
 Other and apparently older pieces, roughly shaped as though hand-hewn, were marked roughly with the Spanish cross and were of even greater interest.”
 I can only assume these were left there by a sailor or salvor of the 1733 Fleet, as a few wrecked off the Matecumbe Key area.
 This is one of the earliest more modern finds I’ve come across regarding the 1733 fleet.
 “Coin Beach” in the Keys has offered up many 1733 finds, and I wonder how far back people had found coins or other artifacts on that beach.
 Heard other stories, but nothing definitive regarding earlier finds.
 With the "wrecking" industry salvaging hundreds of vessels during the 1800's in the same area as the 1733 fleet wrecks, it's possible some of the wreckers may have come across one or more of the 1733 wrecks, but who knows.